zacmarcengill/zacmarcengill/README.md

 Hi!
 I'm Zac!
-An acoustician, entrepener, designer turned software developer.
+An acoustician, entrepreneur, designer turned software developer.
 I'm currently completing the Software Engineering course at General Assembly.
 Programming was always the wall that I ran up against in my previous endeavers and I'm learning that maybe it should have been my focus all along.

 ![image](https://user-images.githubusercontent.com/23196638/194915535-f7fc0e08-bdcc-499f-b982-95c9e6c2f624.png)